-AWS recently introduced the SQS integration with Lambda.
-We have been waiting for this for a long time now.
+AWS introduced last year the SQS integration with AWS Lambda.
 In the following post, I’m going to share a quick-and-simple tutorial on how to get started with message distribution between Lambda functions, using SQS.

 In addition, I will also compare between SQS and SNS (i.e. why should we choose one over the other), and present an in-depth performance analysis of using SQS as a message distributor.

-In this tutorial, I will use the Serverless Framework, to send a message from one Lambda function to another Lambda function via SQS.
+I will use the Serverless Framework to send a message from one Lambda function to another Lambda function via SQS.

 - npm installed.

 - Serverless Framework installed.

 - Python – Feel free to use your favorite programming language.